DaziumDesignSolutions/CobaltTalon.com/contents/news/is-a-populate-health-module-worth-the-investments-for-an-aco.md

 image: 463078303.jpg
 teaser: "Monitoring a population’s health has become a vital factor in being successful in a value-based systems such as MSSP models and ACO models.
 EHR Intelligence presents the importance of having claims and clinical data within your population health models in the article, What Decides the Success of ACOs, Population Health Models?"
 ---
-##Is a Population Health Management Module worth the investments for an ACO?
+##Is a Population Health Management Module worth the investment for an ACO?

-Monitoring a population’s health has become a vital factor in being successful in a value-based systems such as MSSP models and ACO models.
+Monitoring a population’s health has become a vital factor in being successful in value-based systems such as MSSP models and ACO models.
 EHR Intelligence presents the importance of having claims and clinical data within your population health models in the article, [*What Decides the Success of ACOs, Population Health Models*](http://ehrintelligence.com/2014/03/04/what-decides-the-success-of-aco-population-health-models/)?

 **Cobalt Talon’s Population Health Analytics**